 Seeds or Seedlings

 That’s it.
 Start by looking around the house for a container to plant your lettuce in.
-This can be a flow pot you no longer use, or even a plastic bowl that you can drill drainage holes in.
-Don’t use a bowl without holes, because you’ll risk having the soil stay too moist and the roots will end up rotting.
+This can be a flower pot you no longer use or even a plastic bowl that you can drill drainage holes in.
+Do not use a bowl without holes because the soil will stay too moist and the roots will end up rotting.
 Drainage is important.

-If you can’t find anything suitable around the house, or you want a pretty container to sit on the kitchen counter, head to your local home improvement store or garden center and get a shallow bowl planter.
+If you can’t find anything suitable around the house, or you want a pretty container to sit on the kitchen counter, you can head to your local home improvement store or garden center and get a shallow bowl planter.
 A shallow bowl with drainage holes and a catch plate works best for this little planting project.
 While you’re there, pick up a bag of good potting soil as well.
-You won’t need a large bag, but look for quality soil that’s suitable for growing vegetable.
+You won’t need a large bag, but look for quality soil that is suitable for growing vegetables.
 You can also use homemade potting soil mixed with compost for great results.

 Once you get all your shopping goodies home, the fun starts.
 Fill your bowl with potting soil.
 Play with your plant seedlings before you take them out of their containers to determine how you want to arrange them in the bowl.
 With that figured out, it’s time to dig holes and start planting.
 Don’t be afraid to get your hands dirty.
 They are the perfect gardening tool.
 Of course using a small shovel or a large spoon is also an option.

-Take the seedlings out of the containers, gently tease the roots apart a little around the edges and plant them.
+Take the seedlings out of the containers, gently tease the roots apart a little around the edges, and plant them.
 Gently water your planting bowl to allow the soil to settle and to help encourage root growth.
-Don’t be alarmed if your seedlings start to droop a little after planting.
-They will quickly recover and it won’t take long before you can harvest your first salad.
+Do not be alarmed if your seedlings start to droop a little after planting.
+They will quickly recover, and it won’t take long before you can harvest your first salad.